jwpconsulting/projectify/docs/rules.md

 The workspace is inferred from the actual resource the user is calling the API on.
-For example, when updating a section, we resolve the workspace belonging to it by looking at the associated workspace board's workspace foreign key.
+For example, when updating a section, we resolve the workspace belonging to it by looking at the associated project's workspace foreign key.
 The order of lookup operations is roughly:

 1. Identify current, authenticated user based on session cookie
-2. Identify resource based on API URL (workspace-board/<uuid>/... would be workspace with UUID <uuid>)
+2. Identify resource based on API URL (project/<uuid>/... would be workspace with UUID <uuid>)
 3. For the authenticated user, look up all available resources of the given type.
-(For workspace boards, retrieve all workspace boards that they can access as a workspace user)
+(For projects, retrieve all projects that they can access as a workspace user)
-4. See if resource is part of the available resources (For workspace boards, match by <uuid>)
+4. See if resource is part of the available resources (For projects, match by <uuid>)
 5. If no resource is found, return HTTP status code 404 __NOT FOUND__.
 6. For a GET, we are done and can serialize return the resource (except for